ItaiAxelrad/remote-sensing/posts/raster-based-analysis.md

 ## Summary

-Today you got a general introduction to the raster package, its basic functions, its object classes and methods.
+Today you got a general introduction to the raster package, its basic functions, its object classes, and methods.
 They can be categorized as follows:

 ### Raster classes